 - Christmas and Easter: The weeks leading up to Christmas and Easter are very busy, as well as being of special religious significance.
 We therefore do not take bookings the week preceding, either, Christmas Day or Easter Day.

-- Fridays: Fridays are a non-working day for Alex Bienfait (Rector) and Catherine Wilson (Curate).
-This means that if you particularly want a Friday wedding, we need to arrange another minister to take the service.
+- Fridays: Fridays are a non-working day for Alex Bienfait (Rector).
+This means that if you particularly want a Friday wedding, we often need to arrange another minister to take the service.

 NATIONALITY AND IDENTITY CHECKS:

 As of 2015 we have a legal duty to check identification and nationality of all couples.
 Prior to your wedding you will need to provide:

 - Proof of address, Bank statement or utility bill proofing the address of both parities.